-“I don’t care about people’s background, up bringing or qualifications.
+“I don’t care about people’s background, upbringing or qualifications.
 I care about people having an opportunity.
-Talent comes in all shapes and sizes it’s not just about being young, it’s ageless.
-Passion, enthusiasm, hard work and life experiences are what make talented people”
+Talent comes in all shapes and sizes and it’s ageless.
+Passion, enthusiasm, hard work and life experiences are what make talented people.”

 Colin was part of the British LGBT Awards judging panel for 3 years and is currently one of the BIMA Awards and European Diversity Award judges and number 65 on the Pride Power List.